 Before you drop a load on upgrades that will return minimum performance gains, let’s first look at the top 5 things you can do to increase the HP on the 3.6. before you go Supercharged

 |Cold Air Intake

 Cold Air Intake

 Cold air intake is a very debatable performance addition.
 Some hate it, others love it.
 Whatever the case may be, your 3.6 will sound insane!
-Even if it’s just for an audio upgrade, it’s a worthwhile upgrade and doesn’t cost you much in terms of upgrades costs these days.
+Even if it’s just for an audio upgrade, it’s a worthwhile upgrade and doesn’t cost you much in terms of upgrade costs these days.

-If you are pro C.A.I guy, then at least make sure you get the enclosed setup to avoid sucking in all the hot engine air.
+If you are a pro C.A.I. guy, then at least make sure you get the enclosed setup to avoid sucking in all the hot engine air.
 If this modification is done correctly, the Cold Air Intake mod is an inexpensive one that should release a few extra ponies and put a smile on that dial.

-When you think performance mods, somehow tires don’t spring to mind immediately.
+When you think of performance mods, somehow big tires don’t spring to mind immediately.
 Your rubber is one of the most important mods you’ll do.
 This should also be one of the first upgrades you do since power without handling is useless, as well as dangerous.

 The purpose of a bigger diameter exhaust is to decrease the backpressure after you’ve done a few modifications to increase the HP.
 This is important to avoid restricting the flow of exhaust gases too much.